PatAmigo0/Lib-CustomMenuInC/README.md

-You're absolutely right!
-I missed documenting the `create_new_settings()` function.
-Here's the updated README with the missing function added:

 # Windows Console Menu Library

 This lightweight library provides a simple, easy-to-use menu system for Windows console applications.
 It features customizable menus, keyboard and mouse navigation, and a clean abstraction layer.